syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 Essential DocIO enables to export the Word document into a PDF document.
 By using the ConvertToPDF method of the DocToPDFConverter class, you can convert the Word document to PDF and save the PDF document.

-> Note: You need to have Essential PDF and Essential DocIO installed in your system.
+N> You need to have Essential PDF and Essential DocIO installed in your system.
 This is because "Syncfusion.DocToPDFConverter.Base.dll" is conditionally shipped when both DocIO.Base and Pdf.Base is installed.

 This section covers the following: